rogueleaderr/definitive_guide_to_django_deployment_2/README.md

-Django in Production
-===
-The Definitely Definitive Guide
+#Django in Production - The Definitely Definitive Guide
----

 ### Consulting call to action